systragroup/quetzal-network-editor-doc/docs/quetzal_library/transport_modeling_intro.md

 aside: false
 ---

-# WORK IN PROGRESS | WIP
+# WORK IN PROGRESS
-This section is progress, we hope to provide a more comprehensive introduction to static macroscopic transport modeling soon.
+This section is progress, we hope to provide a more comprehensive introduction to modeling with Quetzal soon.
+Quetzal Library is an opensource python toolbox used to build static macroscopic transport models from scratch.
+It provides a flexible object model to handle modeling attributes and many algorithms used for demand and assignment models.

+We sketch out at broad strokes out in broad strokes the mathematical concepts behind Quetzal's architecture and algorithms.
+Yet we do not breakdown in detail these concepts and keep the focus on the library itself.

-A complete introduction to the topic can be found in the book that inspired most of Quetzal's implementation.
+More details about static macroscopic modeling can be found in the great book that inspired most of Quetzal's implementation.
 *de Dios Ortúzar, J., & Willumsen, L. G. (2024).
 Modelling transport.
 John wiley & sons*

 # 4 Step Structure | Work In Progress